abhivermanit/abhimech08/README.md

 # Hi there, I'm Abhishek👋

-## I'm a Data Enthusiast, IT professional, and a Student!!
+## I'm a Data Enthusiast and a Student!!

-- 🌱 Experienced IT professional working as a Database Administrator
+- 🌱 Experienced IT professional working as a Data Scientist
 - 👯 I’m looking to switch into the Data Engineering roles
 - 🥅 Current goals are to learn Deep Learning and Advanced Machine Learning
 - ⚡ Fun fact: I love to play football and code.